thirumurthis/Learnings/K8s/kustomize/kustomize_custom_pulgin_krm_function.md

 > go mod tidy
 ```

-- Below is the Go code with the logic
+- Go code with the logic
   - The `struct` type defined reperesents the `functionConfig` property `applyAnnotationTo` which stores the parsed resourceList by the kyaml framework
   - The kyaml framework injects the YAML data from the items tag in the function deinfed
   - For the resources specified in target, applyAnnotationTo the items list will be flitered and for the matching resource in kind we add annotation with key and value